These no fuss Apple Cinnamon Bars yield as a dessert (or a breakfast) with yummy cinnamon coconut sugar edges that enfold a gooey apple pecan center.

 - In a large bowl, combine almond flour, coconut flour, coconut sugar, apple pie spice and salt.
 Stir well.
 Add in the coconut oil and almond milk and stir well until mixture is combined.

-- Add in the apples, pecans, and mix until everything is well incorporated.
-Scoop into the prepared pan and spread evenly.
+- Fold in the apples, pecans, and mix until everything is well incorporated.
+Scoop into the prepared pan and spread as evenly as possible.

 - Bake 33-35 minutes, until edges are slightly brown.
 Let cool before frosting.